Pan American Center: Construction

-Throughout its history the Pan Am has featured a distinctive parquet–style playing floor, making it one of only a handful of NCAA venues to feature a parquet floor.
-The original floor was installed in 1968 and served until being damaged in a flood inside the arena in 1986.
-Following the flood a new floor was acquired and installed during the 1986–87 season.
-This floor served through the end of the 2011 volleyball season and basketball preseason exhibition games.
-A new parquet floor, the arena's third, was dedicated prior to the 2011–12 men's basketball regular season home opener against UTEP on November 19, 2011.
-The court is named in honor of former long-time head coach Lou Henson.

-Aggie success in the Pan Am
+History

 The university's investment paid quick dividends as the Aggies won their first ten games in the new building before falling to archrival New Mexico on January 29.
 The Aggies wouldn't lose again on the Pan Am's parquet floor until dropping the 1971–72 season opener to Angelo State, snapping an amazing 34–game home winning streak over the course of three seasons.
 During the Pan Am's first three seasons NMSU compiled a gaudy 44–1 record within its friendly confines.
 The Aggies qualified for their third consecutive NCAA Tournament in the building's inaugural year and hosted BYU in an opening round matchup at the Pan Am on March 8, 1969 – a 74–62 Aggie victory.
 The next year saw the most successful season in school history to date as the "Amazin' Aggies" advanced to the NCAA Final Four before falling to eventual national champion UCLA in the national semifinal.
 Three days later the Aggies bounced back to defeat St. Bonaventure in the now–defunct Consolation game to finish the season third in the nation.